ispc/ispc/docs/ispc_for_xe.rst

 Generating a text assembly file using ``--emit-asm`` is not supported yet.
 See `How to Get an Assembly File from SPIR-V?`_ section about how to get the assembly from SPIR-V file.

-By default, 64-bit addressing is used.
-You can change it to 32-bit addressing by using ``--addressing=32`` or ``--arch=xe32`` however pointer size should be the same for host and device code so 32-bit addressing will only work with 32-bit host programs.

 There is a new ``link`` mode in ``ispc`` allowing to link several LLVM bitcode or SPIR-V files to selected output format: LLVM bitcode (default), LLVM bitcode